Characterising local fields of positive characteristic by Galois theory and the Brauer group: Consequences of the Brauer group axioms

 Thus the residue field $Kv$ is perfect.
 If the value group $vK$ is $p$-divisible, every element of $K^\times$ can be written as the product of a $p$-th power with an element of $1 + \mathfrak{m}_v$.
 Lemma \ref{lem:pairing-props} implies that then $\pair{\mathcal{O}_v}{K^\times} = 0$.
 By the pairing axiom (Pair), this is only possible if $\mathcal{O}_v \subseteq \wp(K)$, implying that $Kv = \wp(Kv)$, but this is in contradiction to the assumption that $Kv$ is not $p$-closed.
 Therefore the value group $vK$ is not $p$-divisible.
 Let $w$ be the coarsening of $v$ corresponding to the largest $p$-divisible convex subgroup of $vK$.

-By assumption, there exists a $\Z/p$-extension of $K$ which is unramified with respect to $v$, in particular unramified with respect to $w$, so $Kw$ is not $p$-closed.
+Since $Kv$ has a $\Z/p$-extension by assumption, there exists a $\Z/p$-extension of $K$ which is unramified with respect to $v$, in particular unramified with respect to $w$, so $Kw$ is not $p$-closed.
 Repeating the previous argument with $(K,w)$, we see that the residue field $Kw$ is perfect.
 By Lemma \ref{lem:perfect-implies-uniformiser} $(K,w)$ has a uniformiser $\pi$, and by Lemma \ref{lem:finite-residue} its residue field $Kw$ is finite.
 In particular, $v$ cannot be a proper refinement of $w$, so $w = v$.

-Let $v'$ be the finest proper coarsening of $v$.
-Since $(K,v)$ has a uniformiser, the residue field $Kv'$ is imperfect, and as above $Kv'$ is not $p$-closed.
+The subgroup of $vK$ generated by the value of the uniformiser $\pi$ is isomorphic to $\Z$ and convex.
+Consider the coarsening $v'$ of $v$ with value group $v'K = vK/\langle v(\pi)\rangle$ (i.e.\ the finest proper coarsening of $v$).
+The residue field $Kv'$ carries a valuation with value group $\Z$, and so $Kv'$ is imperfect.
+As above, $Kv'$ is also not $p$-closed.
 If $v'$ is not the trivial valuation, then Lemma \ref{lem:imperfect-implies-uniformiser} and Lemma \ref{lem:finite-residue} imply that $Kv'$ is finite, which is absurd.
 Therefore $v'$ must be trivial, and $vK$ is isomorphic to $\Z$. \end{proof}

 \begin{lemma} In the situation of the previous lemma, the natural group homomorphism $K^\times/p \to \widehat{K}^\times/p$ is an isomorphism, where $\widehat{K}$ is the completion of $K$ with respect to $v$. \end{lemma} \begin{proof} Let $\pi \in K$ be a uniformiser.
 The completion $\widehat{K}$ is isomorphic to $\F_q\pow{t}$ for suitable $\F_q = Kv$, where the isomorphism sends $\pi$ to $t$.
 We obtain the following diagram: